jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

         software/bootrom/boot.c
         tools/serial_boot/serial_boot.c

-3. Ensure you can access the serial port without being root:
+3. Allow serial port access without being root:

         sudo usermod -a -G dialout $USER

     You may need to log out and back in for the change to take effect.

-4. Make sure the Quartus binary directory is in your PATH environment variable.
+4. Add the Quartus binary directory is in your PATH environment variable.
    The default install path is ~/altera/[version]/quartus/bin/

         export PATH=$PATH:<Path to Quartus bin directory>

-5. Make sure the FPGA board is in JTAG mode by setting SW19 to 'RUN'
+5. Put the FPGA board is in JTAG mode by setting SW19 to 'RUN'

 On some distributions of Linux, the Altera tools have trouble talking to USB if not run as root.
 You can remedy this by creating a file